luke071/rocky-linux/README.md

 8. Configure SELinux to allow Apache to use non-standard ports.
 9. Configure access to the website located in the user's directory via the userdir module.
 10. Test access to websites.
-12. After adding a 2 GB disk to the machine, create two partitions of 1 GB each with automatic punting after reboot.
+11. After adding a 2 GB disk to the machine, create two partitions of 1 GB each with automatic punting after reboot.
-13. Check the technical condition of this disk with smartctl.
+12. Check the technical condition of this disk with smartctl.
-14. Create the Guests group and the Guest-1 user with a home directory for which the maximum number of days between password changes is 5 days.
+13. Create the Guests group and the Guest-1 user with a home directory for which the maximum number of days between password changes is 5 days.
-15. Assign the Guest-1 account to the Guests group.
-16. In the Guest-1 home directory, create a hidden documents directory and give it full rights for the Guests group.
+14. Assign the Guest-1 account to the Guests group.
+In the Guest-1 home directory, create a hidden documents directory and give it full rights for the Guests group.
-17. Create files file-1, file-2 and file-3 in Guest-1's home directory.
-Then create a compressed .tar.gz archive from these files.
+15. Create files file-1, file-2 and file-3 in Guest-1's home directory.
+Create a compressed .tar.gz archive from these files.
+Then unpack the archive to a folder in home directory /Guest-1/unpacked .
-18. Log in as root.
-19. Execute the command alias top -b -n 1 | head -n 17
+16. Execute the command alias top -b -n 1 | head -n 17.
-20. Check the complete information about the system kernel.
+17. Check the complete information about the system kernel.
-21. Check the version and name of the distribution.
+18. Check the version and name of the distribution.
-22. Check system uptime and load.
+19. Check system uptime and load.
-23. Check what uses the most RAM.
+20. Check what uses the most RAM.
-24. Check the parameters of the motherboard, processor, RAM, network cards.
+21. Check the parameters of the motherboard, processor, RAM.
-25. Check the sysk and partition structure.
-26. Check the active connection and listening ports.
+22. Check the active connection and listening ports.
-27. View system logs.
+23. View system logs.
-28. View kernel messages.
+24. View kernel messages.
+25. Disable ping(ICMP echo).

 ## Solution